mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features/es-builtins.md

 ### Supported ECMAScript features

-This rule supports ECMAScript 2019.
+This rule supports ECMAScript 2019 and proposals that have been approved as Stage 4 by August 2019.
 See also [TC39 finished proposals](https://github.com/tc39/proposals/blob/master/finished-proposals.md).

 ### Configured Node.js version range